-Using the bike racks is free with your bus-fare ($2 charge on the Diamond Harbour Ferry) and pretty easy to use.
+Using the bike racks is free with your bus or ferry fare and pretty easy to use.
 If you’re a bit worried about trying it out for the first time in a “live” situation, we’re hoping to bring you a chance to “have a play” at the “CAN Do” cycling advocacy workshop here in late March (more details about that to come later).
 Hopefully we will also get a wall-mounted “practice” rack installed at the new transport interchange when that opens in a few months too.

 Have you taken your bike on a bus?